Pints-AI/1.5-Pints/README.md

   <img src="media/pints_ai-banner.png" alt="Pints.ai -- Powerful small language models in 9 days" width="300">
 </p>

+# 1.5-Pints
-# 1.5-Pints -- A receipe to pre-train models in 9 days, to become comparable AI assistants to the likes of Apple OpenELM and Microsoft Phi.
+<em>A receipe to pre-train models in 9 days, to become comparable AI assistants to the likes of Apple OpenELM and Microsoft Phi.</em>

 This repo contains the model architecture, training scripts, and utilities of 1.5-Pints and 0.12-Pint, developed by Pints.AI.
 By providing access to the model's codebase and architecture, this initiative seeks to facilitate the replication, experimentation, and further open-source development of Pint.

 Join us at Discord: https://discord.gg/eGTRzDdH

- # Paper & Citation
+ ## Paper & Citation

  ```latex
  @misc{tan202415pintstechnicalreportpretraining,